mayconfmelo/min-article/src/lib.typ

     }
   }

-  // Joins title and subtitle (if any) with a ": " in tue middle: let full-title = if subtitle != none {
+  // Joins title and subtitle, if any: let full-title = if subtitle != none {
     title + ": " + subtitle
   }